 We stay at the Beachfront Hotel for two nights and dine in this evening.

-A local guide takes us on a walking tour of this tiny settlement of 30 people.
+Paula, our local guide takes us on a walking tour of this tiny settlement of 30 people.
 In Franz Josef there’s a 15 minute climb to view the glacier.
 We return to Hokitika and dine in our hotel this evening.

 Some great news… while we wait for international borders to re-open, there is no better time to see a bit of our own backyard and help our local communities get back to business.